Matt Lauer Pushed For ‘Quickie’ Divorce From Annette Roque To Beat The News Of Rape Allegations, Report Says

 “So if Matt Lauer knew in advance that this rape story was coming out, he’d likely be incentivized to resolve the divorce quickly and not have it on his plate, once the rape allegations were made public.”

 Nevils claims that Lauer lured her into his hotel suite during the 2014 Winter Olympics in Sochi, Russia, while she was drunk and raped her.
 Lauer denies her claim, saying that the two had a consensual affair that lasted several months.
 Nevils did say that the two had a consensual affair, but that she did not consent to sex that night.
-She admitted that the relationship continued for a short time afterward, but described their incidents as “transactional.”
+She admitted that the relationship continued for a short time afterward but described their incidents as “transactional.”

 As The Inquisitr reported, Annette Roque spoke out this week amid the allegations against her former husband, though would not comment directly on it.
-Roque shared a statement People magazine through her lawyer John M. Teitler saying that now that her divorce is finalized, her priority is on her children and would not be making a statement on it.
+Roque shared a statement with People magazine through her lawyer John M. Teitler, saying that now that her divorce is finalized, her priority is on her children and would not be making a statement on it.

 Nevils herself has been vocal about the incident, blasting Lauer’s denial as an attempt to shame and bully her into silence.
 She expressed gratitude for the support she had received and the others who have shared stories of their own attacks in the wake of her coming out.